 Do you suspect someone else was negligent and that’s why you suffered a sprained ankle or broken ankle to begin with?
 If so, it is wise to get some professional legal advice so you know whether you could make a claim or not.

-This can be done easily today by calling 0800 689 0500 to reach the team working at Accident Advice Helpline.
-If you’re on a mobile, call us on 0333 500 0993 instead.
-When you call us, you can find out if a no-win, no-fee claim might be a possibility and if so, how much that claim could potentially be worth.
+This can be done easily today by calling 0800 689 5659 to reach the team working at Accident Advice Helpline.
+When you call us, you can find out if a no win no fee claim might be a possibility and if so, how much that claim could potentially be worth.
 Rely on over 16 years of experience when you call our team today for advice.